 Wesley Wolter MA, MS, LADC, RYT200- Affiliate Clinical Director and Owner and Founder of Milldale Farm Center for Wellness

 Wesley Wolter is a psychotherapist practicing in Vermont helping individuals with mental health and addiction challenges.
 Wesley holds a Masters of Arts in Forensic Psychology from Argosy University, a Masters of Science in Mental Health Counseling from Springfield College and a Certification as a Registered Yoga Instructor/200hr from the Sivananda Ashram School of Yoga.
-Wesley is trained in EMDR, mindfulness, and other research based therapies and has an expertise is working with adults and children, that struggle with challenging and high-risk behaviors, addiction, trauma related disorders, schizophrenia, dissociative disorders, anxiety and depression.
+Wesley is trained in EMDR, mindfulness, and other research-based therapies and has expertise in working with adults and children, that struggle with challenging and high-risk behaviors, addiction, trauma-related disorders, schizophrenia, dissociative disorders, anxiety, and depression.

 Stacey Gibbons – Retreat Yoga Instructor

 Stacey Gibbons is a certified Forrest Yoga teacher who holds certifications in Power Vinyasa and Jaguar Path Yoga.
 She is passionate and devoted to empowering young women and men on their healing journey.
 As a lead counselor, she created and taught a yoga, mindfulness and meditation program for Mountain Valley Treatment Center which provides residential treatment for teens with anxiety, depression, OCD, and other nervous system imbalances.
 She teaches yoga and wellness retreats, workshops, and certifications worldwide and teaches at Kripalu Center for Yoga and Health, as well as the Omega Institute.